raito-io/raito-io.github.io/docs/cloud/details/access_management/masks.md

 # Column Masks

+{: .note }
+This feature may not be available in your environment.
+Please contact sales.

 A column mask allows you to limit the visibility of data in specific columns.
 With column masks, users will only see a limited version of the data in those columns, unless they have the permission to see the data unmasked.

 Each data source has its own set of masking capabilities, so when creating a masking rule, you will need to specify the type of masking algorithm to use.